GoogleCloudPlatform/bank-of-anthos/README.md

 **Bank of Splunk** is a sample HTTP-based web app that simulates a bank's payment processing network, allowing users to create artificial bank accounts and complete transactions.

-Splunk uses this application to demonstrate how developers can modernize enterprise applications usingSplunk Observability products.
+Splunk uses this application to demonstrate how developers can modernize enterprise applications using Splunk Observability products.
 This application works on any Kubernetes cluster.

 If you are using Bank of Splunk, please ★Star this repository to show your interest!

 ## Screenshots